JRBoland/JRBoland/README.md

 <br>

 - 🔭 I’m currently working on some small freelance work with local businesses, updating their site using WordPress (first time using WordPress!) and rebuilding a separate site in React.
+Outside of that, I'm working on a separate project building an [AI voice bot](https://github.com/JRBoland/gpt-chat-bot) utilising OpenAI's API with ElevenLabs voice-to-text integration, react (using react-media-recorder for voice queries), typescript, and tailwindcss.

 - 🌱 I’m currently learning how to use WordPress backend, and honing my skills in React.